pjolayres/isomorphic-react-boilerplate/ReadMe.md

 docker-compose -f docker-compose.production.yml up --build
 ```

 The web application is configured to run using `pm2` and served behind an `nginx` reverse proxy that serves the website under [localhost](http://localhost/) port 80.
-Note that `docker-compose.production.yml` may be configured to spawn more than one `node` containers and have `nginx` equally distribute traffic to each container.

 ### Amazon Web Services (AWS) Elastic Beanstalk
 Prerequisites: